saisivakumar-gali/shopifyX-project/README.md

 State Management: Using React's useState and useEffect hooks to manage the state of the application.

-CSS (or Styled Components): For styling the application and ensuring a responsive design.
+TailwindCSS (or Styled Components): For styling the application and ensuring a responsive design.

 Local Storage (or Backend API for production): For storing product data in local storage during development or for testing.